BLACKPINK Part 3 — In Your Area, Everywhere: Domination

 BLINK showed up everywhere.
 Not just in Korean diaspora communities.
 Everywhere.

-💡 The $330 million gross broke the previous record for a female group tour — set by the Spice Girls’ 2019 reunion tour at $78.2 million — by more than four times.
-It was the sixth highest-grossing tour by any female artist in history.
+💡 The $330 million gross broke the previous record for a female group tour — set by the Spice Girls’ 2019 reunion tour at $78.2 million — by more than four times in nominal terms.
+At the time the tour concluded, it ranked among the highest-grossing tours ever by a female act.

 🎪 Headlining Coachella (2023)